Here Are Some of the Best Things to Do in Kotor, Montenegro!

 Take a Boat Cruise Through the Bay of Kotor

-We did a boat tour with the hostel and it was actually a really great day out on the water.
+We did a boat tour through our accommodation and it was actually a really great day out on the water.

-The one that we did, admittedly, was more of a booze cruise but there were lots of people (us included) who only had a few drinks and people who had A LOT of drinks.
-To each their own!
-We got to swim and generally meet other travellers and share stories which was nice.
+The one that we did, admittedly, was more of a drinks cruise but there were lots of people (us included) who only had a few drinks.
+There were lots of sights to see, swimming, and a lively atmosphere which made for a nice day out!

 Wander the Old Town